Friday, March 6, 2020

 This is a new virus and it understandably prompts anxiety.
 As of today, there are no confirmed cases at Wilkes University.
 But this is a developing situation and we will continue to assess our policies and procedures.
 I encourage you to review these health and safety tips which include ways we can reduce illness on our campus.

 We will continue to update you as the situation evolves.
-In the meantime, you can find the latest information at www.wilkes.edu/coronavirus.
+In the meantime, you can find the latest information on the Wilkes COVID-19 planning page.
 I appreciate your cooperation to take all necessary precautions.